mazwat/mazwat.github.io/oop-lm.md

 # Object Oriented Programming

-This document are a set of materials derived from the Object Oriented Programming.
-The video lecture is included at the bottom of this
+The following materials are derived from the Object Oriented Programming lecture.
+The video lecture is included at the bottom of the document.

 ## Introduction to OOP